 Prospective Student Visitors: Parents of student visitors must return a completed shadow request form to Bishop Dwenger at least five days prior to the scheduled visit.
-This form must be signed by the parent or guardian, as well as their current principal.
+This form must be signed by the parent or guardian.
 Visitors will be informed of our dress code guidelines before coming to Bishop Dwenger.
-Shadows may be scheduled from October 1 through May 1.
-There will be no shadows during the final week of each grading period, nor will they be allowed on special schedule days.
+There will be no shadows during the final week of each grading period, nor will they be allowed on special schedule days or during finals.